shelleywong/CSCI211-Course-Materials/CURE-E/finalProject.md

 * Creation of a C++ class for your ADT
 * Program successfully gets input from a file
 * Program successfully adds entries to your ADT
-* Program successfully prints all entries in a readable format (requires the creation of a method in your ADT class)
+* Program successfully prints all entries in an organized and readable format (requires the creation of a method in your ADT class) - how the entries are organized is up to you, but you should be able to why the entries are organized in the way you have chosen.
 * Program successfully prints out insight on Your Question (requires the creation of at least one method that implements your algorithm in your ADT class)<br>

 Your computer program will be submitted through your GitHub repo.
 Remember to make at least 4 commits for the program, and at least 1 more commit for the documentation.
+Also remember that the same style and readability guidelines that we have used throughout the semester apply to this project!

 ### Your Documentation